Meniscus Injury Overview

 The meniscus plays an important role in the knee because it helps in load transmission across the knee joint, aids in joint stability, helps protect the ligaments against excessive force, and provides lubrication.
 The menisci are frequently injured in sports, and meniscus tears can occur with other knee injuries such as ACL tears.
-Years ago, it was a common practice to remove damaged meniscus following a knee injury.
+Years ago, it was common practice to completely remove a damaged meniscus following a knee injury.
 This frequently led to arthritis and other degenerative conditions including a “bow-legged” or “knock-kneed” deformity.
-Today, the meniscus is usually repaired if injured because orthopedic physicians agree that it plays a significant role in the overall health of the knee.
+Today, the meniscus is usually saved if possible and repaired if injured because orthopedic physicians agree that it plays a significant role in the overall health of the knee.

-There are many variables Dr. Peter Millett must look at when diagnosing a meniscus injury—including where the injury is located within the meniscus, the pattern of the tear and how it was injured.
+There are many variables Dr. Millett will look at when diagnosing a meniscus injury, including where the injury is located within the meniscus, the pattern of the tear and how it was injured.

 - Location: The front portion of the meniscus is referred to as the anterior horn, the back portion is the posterior horn, and the middle section is the body.
 A posterior horn tear is the most common meniscus injury.
 In addition, the meniscus is also broken down into the outer, middle, and inner thirds.
 Tears in the outer 1/3 area have the best chance of healing because blood supply in this area is the strongest and helps aid in the healing process.